DEPARTMENT MENU

 Cancellation Policy

-Nicholls State University’s College of Nursing NCPDP reserves the right to cancel or postpone NCPDP activities, to limit registration or to change instructors.
-In the event of a cancellation for any reason, such as insufficient registration response, or condition beyond their control, the liability of Nicholls State University College of Nursing shall be limited to a full refund of registration fees.
-Refund policy on NCPDP activities in the College of Nursing does not necessarily apply to other educational activities at Nicholls.
+Thibodaux Regional Health System School of Nursing at Nicholls State University NCPDP reserves the right to cancel or postpone NCPDP activities, to limit registration or to change instructors.
+In the event of a cancellation for any reason, such as insufficient registration response, or condition beyond their control, the liability of the School of Nursing shall be limited to a full refund of registration fees.
+Refund policy on NCPDP activities in the School of Nursing does not necessarily apply to other educational activities at Nicholls.

 Accreditation

-Nicholls State University CON CNE Program is accredited as a provider of nursing continuing professional development by the American Nurses Credentialing Center’s Commission on Accreditation.
+Thibodaux Regional Health System School of Nursing at Nicholls State University CNE Program is accredited as a provider of nursing continuing professional development by the American Nurses Credentialing Center’s Commission on Accreditation.

-Nicholls State University College of Nursing Nursing Continuing Professional Development Program is approved by the Louisiana State Board of Nursing (LSBN) (Provider Number 8) for re-licensure requirements.
+Thibodaux Regional Health System School of Nursing at Nicholls State University NCPD Program is recognized as an approved provider of continuing education by the Louisiana State Board of Nursing (LSBN) for re-licensure requirements.

 Nicholls State University does not discriminate on the basis of race, color, national origin, sex, disability, or age in its programs and activities.